AxoLabs/BEE2-Axos-Packages/README.md

 Supported styles: OG Clean.
 Some items might have variants for other styles, but that does not mean they are supported.

-*By the way, if you are going to use one of these in a puzzle, could you please credit me?
-I just want more people to know about these, up to you though :)*
+By the way, if you are going to use one or more of my items in a puzzle, I'd greatly appreciate being credited for making them.

 If you want to suggest an enhancement, or report a bug, please read the **contributing guidelines**: https://github.com/AxoLabs/BEE2-Axos-Packages/blob/main/docs/CONTRIBUTING.md